pounce-lang/transparentsea/README.md

 # transparentsea
-Well there has to be graphics or I would'nt do it, and there has to transparentcy to make you think that there are layers.
-Oh and interpreted code mixed with a UI to draw, but keep it to simple bars and stripes (at first).
-Then maybe later go wavey and moving. keep it simple have fun
+Well there has to be graphics or we wouldn't be interested in it and it has to have transparency to give the illusion of layers.
+Oh and interpreted Pounce code mixed with a UI to draw.
+Keeping it to simple stripes of color, then maybe later go wavey and moving.
+Above all "keep having fun with it!"

+## made with Vite
+`npm install`
+`npm run dev`

+## made with Konva
+react-konva = React + Konva

+## made with Pounce-lang
+a language that extends the lineage of FORTH, PostScript, Joy, Cat